MarkBiesheuvel/optimizely-labs/fx3/README.md

 1. Click on the `Create New Audience...` button and enter the following fields
     - Name: Your prefix followed by ` - Logged in users`
     - Description: "Logged in users"
-1. Drag the attribute you created in step 8 from the right list to the middle
+1. Drag the attribute you created in steps 8-9 from the right list to the middle
 1. Click on the `Select Type` dropdown and select `Boolean`
 1. Click on the `is false` dropdown and select `is true`
 1. Click on the `Save Audience` button